Files beat a database for agent-operated knowledge bases

 Files let you defer that commitment and constrain incrementally as you learn.
 Raw markdown first, then frontmatter conventions, then grep-based queries, then derived indexes (semantic search, quality scores).
 Each step adds structure only after the access pattern has been observed in practice.
 This is the constrain/relax cycle applied to storage architecture — stay at the least constrained medium until you've seen enough to know what to commit to.

 This isn't a files-forever position.
-Once access patterns stabilize, a database may earn its place — either as a replacement or, more likely, as a derived layer alongside files (the way qmd already works for semantic search).
+Once access patterns stabilize, a database may earn its place — either as a replacement or, more likely, as a derived layer alongside files.
 The point is that starting with a database front-loads a commitment you're not yet equipped to make.
 Files buy time to learn what the right schema would be.
-The browsing cost compounds this: early on, when the methodology itself was still forming, having to build a viewing layer before anyone could browse the knowledge would have been a real barrier.
-Files gave us a usable system from day one.
+The browsing cost compounds this: early on, when the methodology is still forming, having to build a viewing layer before anyone can browse the knowledge is a real barrier.
+Files give a usable system from day one.

 What actually breaks at scale

-- Finding things — solved by semantic search indexes (qmd)
+1. Finding things — solved by semantic search indexes derived from the files

 The pattern is: files as source of truth, derived indexes for capabilities files alone can't provide.
-Each index is a build artifact rebuildable from files at any time — qmd already works this way for semantic search, and proven patterns confirm the approach (frontmatter queries via grep, semantic search via qmd, progressive disclosure for token cost).
+Each index is a build artifact rebuildable from files at any time.
 Cludebot's database stack (Supabase, pgvector) provides a useful counterpoint: the techniques worth borrowing from it (typed link semantics, contradiction surfacing, staleness decay) can all be implemented over files.

 Where the trade-off tips: Graphiti